gabrieljsilva/donation-api/README.md

 Proposal: In the register method, add a parameter that receives a list of modules to be imported.
 These modules should export all the providers that have methods decorated with @DataloaderHandler.
 The module should be able to resolve these providers and add them to the DataloaderService.

+##### LoadManyToMany
+Currently, we do not have a specific decorator to load ManyToMany relationships.
+The idea is to create a decorator that efficiently loads ManyToMany relationships.

 ### Decorated Factory
 This library aims to provide a way to create instances for testing scenarios